 Juneteenth Celebrations & Events in Williamsburg, VA

 The Historic Triangle is a fitting place to honor Juneteenth, the oldest nationally celebrated commemoration of the ending of slavery in the United States.
 Williamsburg strives to tell the full, honest, and inclusive story of the African American experience in the destination, and you can expect plenty of events that celebrate and reflect on the deep significance of this historic holiday.
+Visitors can expect a variety of events that celebrate and reflect on the deep significance of this historic holiday, offering opportunities for education, remembrance, and community connection.

 Community Celebrations